Why Christians Don’t Talk About Mental Health Struggles

 Sympathetic Concerns

-We need to give more than our “thoughts and prayers” to those who are facing mental health struggles and those around them who love them.
+We need to give more than our “thoughts and prayers” to those facing mental health struggles and to those who love them.

 Super Spiritual Beliefs

-“If you just had more faith, then your mental health struggles would fade away.”
-While many Christians won’t say it that bluntly, many seem to believe that.
+“If you just had more faith, your mental health struggles would fade away.”

 Satanic Beliefs